hassan-zahra/MAE476_Project/README.md

 1. The LDR measures the current brightness in the room.
 2. This value is inversely mapped to a PWM value (The bounds for max/min intensity can be set by the user).
 3. The light percentage value from Processing then scales the brightness and it is sent to the LED.

+**Running the Code**
+1. Upload the Arduino sketch
+2. Run the Processing sketch
+3. Connect to the proper serial port
+4. Adjust any values if necessary

 **Hardware Setup**